 - Click on Replace All button.

-All the line breaks in you document will get replaced by a comma.
+Thus all the paragraph breaks in you document will get replaced by a comma.
 You can use whatever character(s) you like in “Replace with” box.
-For example, if you want to replace every line break with two line breaks –then you should type ^p^p in “Replace with” box.
+For example, if you want to replace every paragraph break with two paragraph breaks –then you should type ^p^p in “Replace with” box.

-If you simply want to remove line breaks; just leave the “Replace with” box blank.
-You’ll get a monolithic chunk of text!
+If you simply want to remove paragraph breaks; just leave the “Replace with” box blank.
+And you’ll get a monolithic chunk of text!

-NOTE: This article is part of our MS Word Guide.
+NOTE: This article is part of my MS Word Guide.
 This guide solves your day to day MS Word problems.
 Easily!

 So, this is how you can replace line breaks, paragraph breaks and carriage returns in MS Word document.
 Please le t me know if you have any questions about this topic.
 I will be glad to try and assist you.
 Thank you for using TechWelkin.